Bicontinuity in active phase separation: Results

 \subsection{Characterizing curvature and morphology}

 The scaling argument described above suggests the dominance of sheet-like structures.
-Motivated by this prediction, we measured the surface curvature of the active/passive interfaces.
+To investigate further, we quantify the surface curvature in both experiment and simulation.
 We compute the values of the two principal curvatures $\kappa_1(\mathbf{s})$ and $\kappa_2(\mathbf{s})$, where $\mathbf{s}$ is a point on the interface $\mathcal{S}$.
-We choose $\kappa_1<\kappa_2,$ everywhere on the phase-separated interface (Fig.~\ref{fig:curvature}A) (Materials and Methods).
-We show representative visualizations of the normalized Gaussian curvature $w_a^2 \kappa_1(\mathbf{s}) \kappa_2(\mathbf{s})$ for $\mathbf{s} \in \mathcal{S},$ where $w_a$ is to the width of the active phase, as defined in the previous section.
-In both experiments and simulations, the surface generated by active phase separation is dominated by regions of normalized Gaussian curvature close to zero (Fig.~\ref{fig:curvature} B,C).
-We contrast this with the transient morphology obtained in passive phase separation from the Cahn-Hilliard equation, which is dominated by saddle-like surfaces with negative Gaussian curvature~\cite{cahn1958free,araki2001three, beysens1997kinetics, kwon2007coarsening, perrot1999morphology} (Fig.~\ref{fig:curvature}D).
+We define $\kappa_1(s)<\kappa_2(s)$ for each $s$ (Fig.~\ref{fig:curvature}A) (Methods~\ref{sec:data_analysis}).
+We visualize the interface structure with its normalized Gaussian curvature $w_a^2 \kappa_1(\mathbf{s}) \kappa_2(\mathbf{s})$ for $\mathbf{s} \in \mathcal{S},$ where $w_a$ is the width of the active phase, as defined in the previous section.
+In both experiments and simulations, the interface generated by active phase separation is dominated by regions of normalized Gaussian curvature close to zero (Fig.~\ref{fig:curvature} B,C).
+We contrast this with the transient morphology obtained in passive phase separation from the Cahn-Hilliard equation, which is dominated by saddle-like surfaces with negative Gaussian curvature~\cite{cahn1958free,araki2001three, kwon2007coarsening} (Fig.~\ref{fig:curvature}D).

 From the principal curvature values, we compute the joint probability distributions $\rho(\kappa_1, \kappa_2)$.
-Different regions in the $\kappa_1$-$\kappa_2$ plane indicate different surfaces (Fig.~\ref{fig:curvature}E).
-In both experiments and simulations, the joint distribution is peaked at small values of both $\kappa_1$ and $\kappa_2,$ which corresponds to sheet-like domains (Fig.~\ref{fig:curvature}F, G).
+Different regions in the $\kappa_1$-$\kappa_2$ plane indicate different structures (Fig.~\ref{fig:curvature} E).
+In both experiments and simulations, the joint distribution is peaked at small values of both $\kappa_1$ and $\kappa_2,$ which corresponds to sheet-like domains (Fig.~\ref{fig:curvature} F,G).
 The vertical and horizontal branches centered around zero-curvature corresponds to cylinder-like surfaces, which are associated with the sheet edges.
 In comparison, the probability distribution obtained from the Cahn-Hilliard equation is characterized by large positive-negative pairs of principal curvatures correspond to saddle-like surfaces (Fig.~\ref{fig:curvature}H).
 The curvature analysis supports the finding that the connected active domain is dominated by sheet-like structures.